tchristensen77/SQL/README.md

 I have been hired to clean the data and then answer his questions to help make his business successful.

 Blog post can be read [here](https://tdemarree17.wixsite.com/trena-christensen/post/danny-s-ma-sql-challenge-week-2).

+## SQL Murder Mystery

+There has been a murder in SQL City.
+I have been provided with limited inforation about the crime and need to search the police database for clues.

+Blog post can be read [here](https://tdemarree17.wixsite.com/trena-christensen/post/murder-in-sql-city).